 The mathematics curriculum in Early Years delivers a balance between child initiated and teacher directed activities.
 Children access mathematics provision within both the indoor and outdoor areas.
 This enables children to develop interests around mathematics during child-initiated play.

 Children in both nursery and reception are taught mathematical skills during small group teacher directed practical sessions.
 In nursery four teaching sessions are delivered each week as well as regular short teaching sessions to revisit and embed core mathematical skills.
 In reception teachers use White Rose Maths to support the teaching of mathematics in small group sessions.
 Over a two-week period five mathematical sessions are planned and delivered to every child.
 Understanding of mathematics is also developed through stories, songs and imaginative play which enables children to enjoy exploring and using number, shapes, spaces and measures.

-In Key Stage One and Two we provide a daily maths session, of at least 60 minutes, that seeks to reinforce previous learning and allow children to take on new skills and apply these in a range of contexts.
+In Key Stage One and Two we provide a daily math session, of at least 60 minutes, that seeks to reinforce previous learning and allow children to take on new skills and apply these in a range of contexts.
 We use the White Rose Scheme as the basis of our planning.
-Children are taught in sets from Year 2 upwards to ensure that the pitch and pace of the lesson is appropriate.
+Children are streamed based on their abilities.
+We find this to be most successful for our children.

-We believe that mental maths skills are key to allowing children to access more complex calculations and as such we ensure that each lesson has a period of time spent developing fluency.
-Children are encouraged to learn their number bonds and time tables and we use Numbots and TTRockstars to enthuse and engage with this.
+Additionally, we believe that mental maths skills are key to allowing children to access more complex calculations and as such we ensure that each lesson has a period of time spent developing fluency.
+Children are encouraged to learn their number bonds and time tables and we use Numbots, TTRockstars and stick and split to enthuse and engage with this.

 Problem solving and reasoning are also a daily feature in our lessons.
 It is important that children can not only recall facts but can also apply them.
 We use multiple representations to embed conceptual understanding.